ViliChoomba/CI-koodi/README.md

 Here is the list of errors you might encounter and how to fix:

-MemoryError:
-Reduce n_mfs or number of inputs.
+MemoryError : Reduce n_mfs or number of inputs.
 The default is 3 inputs + 2 MFs → 8 rules, which is safe.

-ModuleNotFoundError: No module named 'dataretrieval' :
-Install it: pip install dataretrieval.
+ModuleNotFoundError : No module named 'dataretrieval' :Install it: pip install dataretrieval.
 The script will fall back to synthetic data if not installed.

-Very poor predictions (flat line) :
-Increase max_iter to 800 or n_restarts to 5.
+Very poor predictions (flat line) : Increase max_iter to 800 or n_restarts to 5.
 Also check that you are using real USGS data (not synthetic).

-Plot does not appear :
-Ensure matplotlib is installed.
+Plot does not appear : Ensure matplotlib is installed.
 On some headless systems you may need to add plt.show() – already present.

-USGS data download fails :
-The USGS service may be temporarily unavailable.
+USGS data download fails : The USGS service may be temporarily unavailable.
 Wait a few minutes and retry, or use synthetic data by commenting out the real‑data block.